 Durra Panel has an extensive test history on its fire resistance in accordance with Australian Standards and global certification, plus is an FM approved Class 1 construction material.
+Depending on the application, Durra Panel can be supplied as a Group 2 or 3 fire rated lining.

 What happens to Durra Panel when there is a fire?